 Messages are transmitted through Dropbox textfiles.
 The system works bidirectionally to allow real communication.

-Simply is a programming language I developed to allow inexperienced people to create digital solutions for everyday things.
+Simply is a programming language I developed, which allows inexperienced people to create digital solutions for everyday things.

 Therefore I designed a basic syntax and built a Simply-Interpreter in C++.